Suppose you had 3 minutes of your local congressperson's time to share with them your message about climate change. What would you tell them?

 Submitting your work

-- Upload your file to https://www.youtube.com/ and also upload the youtube link to the Project #3 assignment in Canvas by the due date indicated on the syllabus.
+- Upload your file to YouTube or Vimeo and also post the link to your video in the Project #3 assignment in Canvas by the due date.